walkerRnD/codebuff/musings.knowledge.md

 [x] Prompt engineer it to automatically make knowledge changes when you correct it [x] it's doing a poor job loading all the relevant files into context.
 Need to add more explicity steps for this.
 - Dawson's case of wanting it to scrape documentation from a url and answer questions with it.
-- Indenting fails when it makes multiple changes with different indent levels.
+[x] Indenting fails when it makes multiple changes with different indent levels.
-- More chain of thought for main prompt. <planning> blocks, <code_review>, <brainstorm>, etc.
+[x] More chain of thought for main prompt. <planning> blocks, <code_review>, <brainstorm>, etc.
 - Delete files
+[x] Shift + Enter, and pasting in stuff with new lines.
+Update: not really possible

+Failed to replace in the new contents (but did expand it for the old content):
+// ... (keep the existing setup code)